Culture of Iran: Literature

-The literature of Iran is one of the world's oldest and most celebrated literatures, spanning over 2500 years from the many Achaemenid inscriptions, such as the Behistun inscription, to the celebrated Iranian poets of the Islamic Golden Age and Modern Iran.
-Iranian literature has been described as one of the great literature's of humanity and one of the four main bodies of world literature.
-Distinguished Professor L.P.
-Elwell-Sutton described the literature of the Persian language as "one of the richest poetic literatures of the world".
+The literature of Iran is one of the world's oldest and most celebrated, spanning over 2,500 years from the many Achaemenid inscriptions, such as the Behistun inscription, to the celebrated Iranian poets of the Islamic Golden Age and modern Iran.
+Iranian literature has been described as one of the great literature of humanity and one of the four main pillars of world literature.
+L.P.
+Elwell-Sutton describes the literature of the Persian language as "one of the richest poetic literature of the world".

-Very few literary works of pre-Islamic Iran have survived, due partly to the destruction of the libraries of Persepolis by Alexander of Macedon during the era of the Achaemenids and subsequent invasion of Iran by the Arabs in 641, who sought to eradicate all non-Quranic texts.
-This resulted in all Iranian libraries being destroyed, books either being burnt or thrown into rivers.
-The only way that Iranians could protect these books was to bury them but many of the texts were forgotten over time.
+Very few literary works of pre-Islamic Iran have survived following the destruction of the libraries of Persepolis by Alexander the Great and the subsequent invasion of Iran by the Arabs in 641, who sought to eradicate all non-Quranic texts.
+This resulted in all Iranian libraries being destroyed and books either being burnt or thrown into rivers.
+The only way that Iranians could protect these books was to bury them, but many of the texts were forgotten over time.
 As soon as circumstances permitted, the Iranians wrote books and assembled libraries.

 Iranian literature encompasses a variety of literature in the languages used in Iran.
-Modern Iranian literature includes Persian literature, Azerbaijani literature, Kurdish literature and the literature of the remaining minority languages.
-Persian is the predominant and official language of Iran and throughout Iran's history, it has been the nation's most influential literary language.
+Modern Iranian literature includes Persian literature, Azerbaijani literature, Kurdish literature, and the literature of the remaining minority languages.
 The Persian language has been often dubbed as the most worthy language of the world to serve as a conduit for poetry.
-Azerbaijani literature has also had a profound effect on Iran's literature with it being developed highly after Iran's first reunification in 800 years under the Safavid Empire, whose rulers themselves wrote poetry.
+Azerbaijani literature was developed highly after Iran's first reunification in 800 years under the Safavid Empire, whose rulers themselves wrote poetry.
 There remain a few literary works of the extinct Iranian language of Old Azeri that was used in Azerbaijan prior to the linguistic Turkification of the people of the region.
-Kurdish literature has also had a profound impact on the literature of Iran with it incorporating the various Kurdish dialects that are spoken throughout the Middle East.
+Kurdish literature has incorporated the various Kurdish dialects that are spoken throughout the Middle East.
 The earliest works of Kurdish literature are those of the 16th-century poet Malaye Jaziri.

-Some notable greats of Iranian poetry which have had major global influence include the likes of Ferdowsi, Sa'di, Hafiz, Attar, Nezami, Rumi and Omar Khayyam.
-These poets have inspired the likes of Goethe, Ralph Waldo Emerson, and many others.

-Contemporary Iranian literature has been influenced by classical Persian poetry, but also reflects the particularities of modern-day Iran, through writers such as Houshang Moradi-Kermani, the most translated modern Iranian author, and poet Ahmad Shamlou.
+Some notable poets include Ferdowsi, Saadi, Hafiz, Attar, Nezami, Jami, Rumi, Omar Khayyam, Taleb Amoli, Ubayd Zakani, Shams Tabrizi, Rudaki and Vahshi Bafqi.
+These poets have inspired Goethe, Ralph Waldo Emerson, and many others.
+Contemporary literature has been influenced by classical Persian poetry, but also reflects the particularities of modern-day Iran, through writers such as Houshang Moradi-Kermani, the most translated modern Iranian author, and poet Ahmad Shamlou.